jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R height.tmp
 ```
-The QQ and Manhattan plots are generated with
+The Q-Q and Manhattan plots are generated with
 ```
 ewas-plots.R height.tmp
 ```